All Products

 Document Center

-Simple Log Service:Diagnose and monitor runtime status
+Simple Log Service:Diagnose and monitor LoongCollector

-Last Updated:Jan 17, 2026
+Last Updated:Mar 25, 2026

 Prerequisites

-• You have collected logs using the Simple Log Service data collector.
-For more information, see Collect logs from a host.
+• You have collected logs by using LoongCollector.
+For more information, see Continuously collect text logs from a host.

-• Enable important logs for the destination project
+• Enable important logs for the destination Project

-• This operation automatically creates a Project named log-service-{user-id}-{region} in the destination region.
+• This operation automatically creates a Project named log-service-{user-ID}-{region} in the destination region.

-• The ingestion, storage, query, and analysis of important logs and task operational logs are free of charge.
+• The ingestion, storage, query, and analysis of important logs and job operational logs are free of charge.
 You are charged on a pay-as-you-go basis for operations such as data transformation and data shipping.

 Scenarios